Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-09-25-denovotranscriptKlone.md

 This entry describes running denovotranscript on the UW HPC Klone server.
 I generally followed the [example workflow](https://nf-co.re/denovotranscript/dev/docs/usage/example_workflow) provided in the [denovotranscript usage documentation](https://nf-co.re/denovotranscript/dev/docs/usage).

+It's going to use the [samplesheet.csv](https://github.com/Resilience-Biomarkers-for-Aquaculture/Cgigas_denovotranscript/blob/main/analyses/20240925/samplesheet.csv) as input that was created by fetchngs
 #### 1. Run the pipeline with --qc_only with default params to check the quality of your reads.

 ```